RSS

 *How long have you been writing?

-I officially started writing when I was ten years old.
-(I say “officially” because it’s one of those moments that’s just frozen in my brain.)
-I was in a gifted program called ALERT when I was in elementary school, and in the 5th grade we did a unit on poetry where we each had to write our own poem.
+I can officially date my writing back to ten years old for sure, but I’d been dabbling for years before that.
+One of those moments that’s frozen in my brain happened at ten.
+I was in a gifted program called ALERT when I was in elementary school, and we did a unit on poetry where we each had to write our own poem.
 Mine was called “Friendship”:

 Sometimes I wonder why